 When it comes to jazz, incredible female singers are not hard to find.
-Keep reading as vocal instructor Molly R. lists some of the top popular jazz songs that are sure to get your foot tapping and your soul singing.
+Keep reading as voice instructor Molly R. lists some of the top vocal jazz standards that are sure to get your foot tapping and your soul singing.

 As a voice teacher, one of the genres I am consistently suggesting students try is jazz singing.
 Why?
 One reason is that learning a jazz standard really helps you grow stronger with your vocal phrasing.
 It’s also great for singers because it allows for more freedom in your musicianship: you can play more with tempo, try some scat, and so on.

 So ladies, read on for my suggestions on the most popular jazz songs to sing.
-And remember, all of these songs have been sung in every imaginable key; this is by far one of the most customizable of musical genres!
+And remember, all of these songs have been sung in every imaginable key — this is by far one of the most customizable of musical genres out there.
+If one of these recordings is outside of your range, don’t hesitate to change the key!

 Popular Jazz Songs for Females